Osguima3/welz/docs/architecture.md

 #### **Core Responsibilities:**
 - Process write commands from external and internal sources
 - Enforce domain rules and maintain data consistency
-- Persist changes to PostgreSQL
+- Generate and store events in the Event Store
 - Handle idempotency and retries
+- Publish events to subscribers via Event Bus

 #### **Component Diagram:**
 ```plantuml